Microcosmos22/Mask-R-CNN/README.md

 - Region proposal (RPN)
 - Bounding box regression
 - Object classification
-- Instance mask prediction
+- Instance mask segmentation
-Therefore it is also hard to debug which parts are failing, although we managed to narrow the **problem** down to the **Bounding Box regressor** inside the RPN.
+Therefore it is also hard to debug which parts are failing, although we managed to narrow the **problem** down to the **classifier head**.

 ## Approach

 - Inspired by the Kaggle notebook
   https://www.kaggle.com/code/antonoof/eda-r-cnn-model
-  which implements a Mask R-CNN–based pipeline but reports no quantitative results and only a single qualitative prediction on an authentic image (without a predicted mask).
+  which implements a Mask R-CNN–based pipeline but reports no quantitative results.

 - The notebook provides a solid starting point in terms of network architecture, data loading, and training loops.
 However, it lacks systematic numerical debugging and step-wise validation of individual model components (e.g. RPN, box regression, mask head).
   This project aims to fill that gap by introducing structured debugging steps and targeted experiments to isolate failure modes.

-## Experimental Strategy
+## Stepwise fine-tuning

-To validate correctness, we follow a strict progression:
+We start from a COCO-pretrained Mask R-CNN but replace the original classifier (80 classes/objects) by a binary classifier (forged / authentic).
+Then we follow:

 1. **Overfit a single image**
    - Image: `10017.png` (shown below)
-   - Goal: perfectly reproduce ground-truth masks
+   - Goal: achieve broad direction for the classifier + mask weights
-   - Strategy: freeze parts of the network (e.g. mask head or backbone)
+   - Strategy: freeze parts of the network (e.g. backbone)

 2. **Overfit a small subset (5 images)**
-   - Isolate whether failures generalize beyond one sample
+   - Goal: Show classifier + mask different examples and shapes
-   - Alternate between freezing backbone and heads
+   - Strategy: Alternate between freezing backbone and heads

 3. **Train on the full dataset**
-   - Only attempted once earlier stages succeed
+   - Goal: Multi-stage generalization
+   - Unfreeze last backbone layer and the classifier

 Weights are reused between steps to enable incremental fine-tuning.